ibm-messaging/mq-metric-samples/cmd/mq_json/README.md

      select(.metrics.messages!=null) |
      {"time":$t, "chl":.tags.channel, "msg":.metrics.messages}'
 ```

+The configuration option `oneline`can be used to print a complete JSON record as a single
+line instead of pretty-printed across mutiple lines.
+That might be helpful for some tools that
+ingest JSON and prefer to have a single line inputs.

 ## Metrics
 Once the monitor program has been started, you will see metrics being available.